madhunivi77/Scam-Tracker-/README.md

 # **Scam Tracker**
-It is a web based application where users can log in, create account, report or view a scam.
+It is a web-based application where users can log in, create account, report or view a scam and their statistics.
 If they would like they can also view the prevention tips and scam authorities to contact.

 **Tech Stack:**